mstensho/unprintable-areas/README.md

 same time, with printers that actually reach such a limit, content may end up missing or clipped.

+This can be tested in Chrome 139, by enabling the Blink feature `CSSSafePrintableInset`, or by specifying `--enable-experimental-web-platform-features`.

 ## What do web developers currently have to do, without this?

 Since there's currently no API for this, authors have to either leave the